farcasterxyz/docs/README.md

-# farcaster.xyz
+# docs.farcaster.xyz

-Homepage for the Farcaster Protocol
+Documentation for the Farcaster Protocol

 ### Getting Started